|

 Use

-your mobile's back button to go back to the editing screen.
+back arrow button to go back to the chart editing screen.

 Set the Edit Chart Label to “Voltage at A0” or whatever label you want.
 Also set the Plot Data Interval.
 This interval at which your Arduino will send the plot data for logging and plotting.
-Plot data is automatically logged to a file on your Android mobile for download and further processing.
+Plot data is automatically accumulated by pfodWeb and pfodApp.
+You can save the data to a file for further processing.
 Here I have left the plotting interval at 1 sec.
+For more details on the pfodWeb charting options once the data is displayed in pfodWeb, see Plotting with pfodWeb and the pfodWeb-chart-mode-guide.html in the ../pfodParser/pfodWeb/docs folder

 Click on Not connected to an I/O pin to connect this Plot to pin A0 and click Plot is Auto Scale to toggle to Plot is Fixed Scale.
 Fixed scale sets the initial yAxis to the Display Max / Min, while Auto scale adjust the yAxis to just display the data.
 In any case is the plot data exceeds the Display Max / Min the plot will always auto scale to show all the data.